 I’m not a hoarder, but I hoard.
 I never consciously wondered what two years of discarded essays looks like, but the curious deep recesses of my brain must have really wanted to know.
 I didn’t hoard magazines or snow globes or live animals like the standard gerbil-person.
 I built my nest of old homework and too many books like a wretched cave-librarian.
 It’s not like I had any sort of epiphany about my bad habit either; I’m not that smart.
 Instead, I noticed how much shit I had collected when it finally came time to transport it all.

 I buy stupid stuff.
 I threw out 4 different broken crazy straws–the kind that wrap around your ears and look like glasses.
 I should note that I am an adult that pays bills.
-I am, however, also a less attractive reimagining of Tom Hanks from Big minus the kooky adventures or piano-dancing or accidental pedophile girlfriend (jokes on you, Tom, I have nobody!)
+I am, however, also a less attractive reimagining of Tom Hanks from Big minus the kooky adventures or piano-dancing, the being a man, or the accidental pedophile girlfriend (jokes on you, Tom, I have nobody!)
 Other than the crazy straws, I also found a few dozen burned out glow sticks, miscellaneous crystals, and a plastic giraffe which I call Rory.
 I did keep Rory because I need someone to help me edit posts, but other than that most of my possessions were totally unnecessary and I purged them from my life.